 Several cloud providers count on snapshots to provide the point in time protection to protect an application from a human-caused event.
 The problem is most cloud-based snapshot solutions require manual integration into the cloud-native application, or the organization needs to leverage a third party software solution that puts a wrapper on cloud-based snapshots.
 The next step is for the cloud providers to integrate point-in-time protection events into their platform so the user can select its protection in the same way it selects replication levels today.
 The cloud provider could also provide an ability to protect on-premises applications as part of its service, enabling the organization to get rid of the entire data protection infrastructure.

-In our upcoming live webinar “The Three Reasons Cloud Backup is Broken and How to Fix It” Storage Switzerland and Microsoft look at the state of cloud backup and examine how current backup solutions are protecting cloud-native, Software as a Service (SaaS) and on-premises data sets, where they are falling short and how to fix them.
+In our on demand webinar “The Three Reasons Cloud Backup is Broken and How to Fix It” Storage Switzerland and Microsoft look at the state of cloud backup and examine how current backup solutions are protecting cloud-native, Software as a Service (SaaS) and on-premises data sets, where they are falling short and how to fix them.

-Join us live on July 31st at 1:00 pm ET / 10:00 am PT.
-Pre-register today and receive an advance copy of Storage Switzerland’s white paper “Understanding Cloud Backup as a Platform” available exclusively to webinar pre-registrants.
+Join us and receive a copy of Storage Switzerland’s white paper “Understanding Cloud Backup as a Platform”.

 In this webinar, we’ll cover the three problems with cloud backup: